FilipStenbeck/classified/README.md

 ## Run
 * Run frontend by typing node webserver.js in $ROOT$/frontend
-* You can also type grunt serve (if you want to build project than run it)
+* You can also type grunt serve (if you want to build project, and then run it)
-* Open browser and go tu URL http://localhost:9001/
+* Open browser and go to URL http://localhost:9001/

 ## Test
 Jasmine is used for testing and can be run by pointing browser to http://localhost:9001/test/SpecRunner.html